b1tsOnTiLT/Poker_Face/README.md

 ![Heres how it works](sample.png)

 I've used a monte carlo sim that runs your hand against the largest amount of possible callers and the current board - 10,000 times.
-With varying number of villians your poition is accounted for in equity
+With varying number of villians your poition is accounted for in pot equity
 Your total score is(Pot equity):
 ```math